tzuyichiu/mini-c/README.md

 Mini C is a project done in Ecole Polytechnique, proposed in the course INF564:
 Compilation.
-It is a compilator written in Java for a fragment of the language C, containing integers and pointers to structures, which is totally compatible with C. All description can be found on the page (in French): https://www.enseignement.polytechnique.fr/informatique/INF564/projet/sujet-v1.pdf
+It is a compilator written in Java for a fragment of the language C, containing integers and pointers to structures, and is totally compatible with C. All description can be found on the page (in French): https://www.enseignement.polytechnique.fr/informatique/INF564/projet/sujet-v1.pdf